jasonzissman/jasonzissman.github.io/_posts/2019-05-25-taking-on-accessibility.markdown

 published: true
 ---

-# Accessibile Applications

 A growing number of companies are adopting accessibility initiatives for their user-facing applications.
 The catalyst is often a customer request or changing legal requirements.
 As more businesses implement a digital interface for their products or services, appropriate considerations must be made for users with impairments to consume that digital interface.

 ## The goal

-Loosely, *accessibile applications* are ones that can be _fully experienced_ by populations with different degrees of visual, auditory, and motor impairments.
+Loosely, *accessible applications* are ones that can be _fully experienced_ by populations with different degrees of visual, auditory, and motor impairments.
 The experience does not be identical for all users; however, the same functionality and information should be made available to all users.

 ## The difficulty